-reads the state of the IRQ1 pin to determine whether the watchdog should be activated or disabled.
+reads the state of the IRQ4 pin to determine whether the watchdog should be activated or disabled.

-When the watchdog is enabled, the code is a little more complicated - if you search for the define configure_backup_watchdog() you will see what I mean...
-It enables and configures the Backup Watchdog Timer (BWT).
+When the watchdog is enabled, the code is a little more complicated - if you search for the define CONFIGURE_WATCHDOG you will see what I mean... because it not only activates the watchdog with a timeout of 2 seconds but it also configures the watchdog timer to generate a non-maskable interrupt should it fire.
+This non-maskable interrupt will then cause the hardware to be reset.

-What should however be clear here is that the watchdog is normally configured but can be modified, or completely removed, in a certain application and can also be disabled by applying a '0' to the IRQ1 input at start-up.
-The IRQ1 pin is connected to the push button SW2 on the M52259DEMOboard and this can be held down when powering up the board to effectively disable the watchdog operation.
+What should however be clear here is that the watchdog is normally configured but can be modified, or completely removed, in a certain application and can also be disabled by applying a '0' to the IRQ4 input at start-up.
+You will have to look at the circuit diagram of the development board that you are using to find the IRQ4 input and then you can connect it to ground to disable the watchdog if required.